mkarche/expenses-chart-component/README.md

 - Creating the React App
 - Creating the Git Repo locally and on GitHub and sync both
 - Setting up the GitHut pages and testing the deployment flow from end to end (from my local repo to GitHub to GitHub page)
+- Creating React Project Structure
+- Creating React components
-- Creating the HTML Content on React
+- Creating React Pages
+- Creating contents
-- Styling the content
+- Styling contents
-- Adjusting animations

 ### Built with